Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

   properties: [
     'text: tooltip'
   ],
-  hostListeners: {
+  host: {
-    mouseover: 'show()'
+    '(mouseover)': 'show()'
   }
 })
 class Tooltip {
+  text: string;

   show() {
     console.log(this.text);
   }
 }
 ```

 I think it is pretty clear, isn't it?
 On mouse over, we call the `show` function.
 And that is it.
 That is our first directive.
+We will explain why the parens around `mouseover` in a bit.

 They require you to define some properties, but they are much easier to understand than the counterpart in Angular 1: